-A Death Grant is a single payment paid on the death of a person who has contributed to the Social Security scheme.
+A Death Grant is a single payment of £785.68 paid on the death of a person who has contributed to the Social Security scheme.

-Under certain circumstances a Death Grant can be paid where the person who died did not have any contributions paid.
+Under certain circumstances, a Death Grant can be paid when the person who died didn't have any contributions paid.

-Also to qualify for the grant, the person who died must have been living in Jersey at the time of their death.
+the person who died was living in Jersey at the time of their death